nathan-gilbert/raspberrypi-epaper-dashboard/README.md

 ## Running

 - Must link the `lib` and `pic` directories from the Waveshare repo into this repo
 - Follow the instructions in the links above to connect the display to your Pi
 - Install dependencies: `pip3 install -r requirements.txt`
 - Run: `sudo python3 update_display`

+## TODO

+- Read config from a file
+- refactor so there are true modules